No. 26: Gene Autry

 Gene Autry was the kind of man who paid the bills for old friends in their old age, rode in the front seat beside his chauffeur, and showed up in the bar of his resort hotel to lead guests in a sing-along.
 During his heyday as a singing cowboy, his fans ranged from the obvious — Johnny Cash and Willie Nelson — to the improbable — Franklin D. Roosevelt and Ringo Starr.
 Thirty years after he quit performing, his theme song, “Back in the Saddle Again,” returned to the pop charts on the movie soundtrack for Sleepless in Seattle.

-Orvon Grover Autry, the twanger from Tioga, Texas whose family moved to Ravia, Oklahoma when he worked as a laborer on the railroads, played well enough in American Legion and semi-pro ball that he once had a tryout with the St. Louis Cardinals.
+Orvon Grover Autry, the twanger from Tioga, Texas whose family moved to Ravia, Oklahoma as he worked as a laborer on the railroads, played baseball well enough in American Legion and semi-pro ball that he once had a tryout with the St. Louis Cardinals.
 It didn’t pan out.
-So he tried movies, radio and TV.

-The first of the “singing cowboys” in the 1930s and ‘40s was inspired by Will Rogers, horsing around on Hollywood sound stages and making Rudolph the Red Nose Reindeer a household name.
-The riches he garnished from that and other activies made him apart of the Forbes’ annual list of the 400 wealthiest Americans.
+The first of the “singing cowboys” in the 1930s and ‘40s said he was inspired by the image of Will Rogers.
+Autry saw horsing around on sound stages and making “Rudolph the Red Nose Reindeer” a household name made him the riches that often landed him on the Forbes’ annual list of the 400 wealthiest Americans.

 “Before James Brown and Elvis Presley, I think Gene Autry was the hardest-working man in show business,” said Holly George-Warren, telling NPR’s “Fresh Air” in an interview about the book she wrote on Autry called, “Public Cowboy No. 1.”